 My hope for change is not what it once was.
 As I said in another paragraph, people who have believed from childhood that wine is evil and grape juice should be used will change slowly, or not at all, unless God is unusually merciful to them.
 We older folks just don’t change our minds as easily as young people do.
-(As someone who is 62 years old, I speak with some authority here.)
+(As someone who is 62 years old, I speak with some authority here.
+UPDATE: I am now 64.5 years old.)
 In my experience, the people who favor grape juice are over 60, while those who favor wine are under 60.
-Students of history have often noticed that successful paradigm shifts (like the abandonment of a geo-centric solar system, for example) only happen when those who tenaciously hold to the old paradigm begin to die or retire.
+Students of history have often noticed that successful paradigm shifts (like the abandonment of a flat-earth theory, for example) only happen when those who tenaciously hold to the old paradigm begin to die or retire.
 I don’t want anyone to die, of course, but I think we have reason to believe that a new generation will see more clearly than one steeped in anti-wine bias from birth.
 That will take a while—maybe even a long while—but it could happen.
 What’s needed in the meantime, however, is clear teaching about the issues, even if such teaching benefits only those who are willing to listen.
-Error and ignorance will perpetuate themselves forever--unless they are supplanted and defeated with the truth of God's word.
+Error and ignorance will perpetuate themselves forever–unless they are supplanted and defeated with the truth of God’s word.
 Maybe my web site will help.
 I hope and pray that it will.